-First published in Paris as Decoration Moderne dans l’Interieur, this rare 1935 portfolio of full-color plates reflects the influence of Art Deco modernism on architects and interior designers.
-A splendid book of authentic, hard-to-find designs that has provided a treasury of inspiration for architects, interior designers, design students, and design lovers.
+First published in Paris as Decoration Moderne dans l’Interieur, this rare 1935 portfolio of full-color plates reflect the influence of Art Deco modernism on architects and interior designers.
+A splendid book of authentic, hard-to-find designs has provided a treasury of inspiration for architects, interior designers, design students, and design lovers.

 We present you A Simple Guide for an Art Deco Interior Design Style.

-So, if you’re looking to: get to know the style better and learn how to design an interior fully-inspired by the style, you found the right article.
+If you’re looking to: get to know the style better and learn how to design an interior fully-inspired by the style, you found the right article.

 1. What is the Art Deco Style?